orest-kostiuk/home-task-graphql/README.md

 ### Getting started

-- To create your initial front-end app, use `create-react-app` (https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)
+There are simple frontend and backend servers for your convience.

+Backend: A rails application you can use if you wish.
+In order to setup do the following:

+- Install dependencies

+  - `bundle install`

+- Database creation

+  - `rails db:create`

+- Database initialization

+  - `rails db:migrate`

+- Run rails server

+  - `rails server`

+Frontend: There is a simple react application you can use as well:
+To run:

+- `npm install`
+- `npm run start`

+- If you do not wish to use these sample apps please feel free to use whatever you wish.
   - Follow documentation/tutorials from your web framework of choice to setup initial server and database

 ### What we're looking for